noahehall/theBookOfNoah/0current/databases/looker.md

       - intervals: e.g. second, minute,hour, etc
     - time: for time time fields
       - timeframes: cast a date/timestamp into different forms of time
+- symmetric aggregation: lookers solution to the fan out problem with 2 premises
+  - must use primary keys in the views
+  - correctly specify the relationship between tables in the join

+##### dimensions

+- you will spend a chunk of your time in here creating dimensions for biz
+  - learn how to setup various dimensions, that will surface a number a different value types for a single db field (e.g. ways to view a date (monthly, quarterly etc))
+- a groupable field that can be used to filter query results
+  - a column in a table
+  - a fact/numerical value
+  - a derived value, based on the values of other fields

 ```scala
 // example dimensions